-Part of being an effective life-long learner is an awareness of how our minds work.
+Being an effective life-long learner requires an awareness of how our minds work.
 Developing this awareness can be a stimulating and exciting complement to learning content knowledge.
-Here is a set of questions that you can use to help students build some self-awareness of how and when insights happen and what are some of the necessary work or gathering data and discrete pieces of information to help make that happen.
+Here is a set of questions that you can use to help students build some self-awareness of how and when insights happen.
+These questions also help highlight some of the necessary work of gathering data and discrete pieces of information to help make insights happen.

 - What insights or “ah-ha” experiences have you had in the last two weeks?
 What do you know/understand now that you did not have at your intellectual readiness” just a couple of weeks ago?
 Can you capture the 3-4 elements needed to help you pull an insight together?